CommandPost/FCPCafe/docs/update-guide.md

 However, as macOS Sequoia 15.0 is brand new - take care, and don't rush to update unless you need to.
 Make sure you have backups!

+Sweetwater also has an incredibly detailed [macOS Sequoia Compatibility Guide](https://www.sweetwater.com/sweetcare/articles/macos-sequoia-compatibility-guide/) for editors that also use DAWs like Logic Pro.

 ---

 ## macOS Sonoma 14